olivierfriard/boris_docs/index.rst

 Many values can be selected together.

-Example of a 2 sets of modifiers:
+Example of 2 sets of modifiers:

 .. image:: modifiers_2sets.png
    :width: 1200px